 It’s late June, and most children are on summer break now.
 Time to celebrate, right?

-As a Special Needs Parent, I find myself hating summer; the first days of summer fill me with a mixture of terror, guilt and anxiety.
+As a Special Needs Parent, I find myself hating summer; the first days fill me with a mixture of terror, guilt and anxiety.

 For the record, I used to love summer — no schedule, vacation, spontaneous outings, beach days, ice cream, long days and even longer play dates.

 Now, I find myself wishing away the entire season.

 Special Needs Parenting is challenging 365 days of the year.
 Unlike the shorter winter break or spring vacation, summer is unique because it is long and most special needs children now expect the routine, support, predictability and familiarity of the school year.
 Frequently, school-age special needs children struggle with the concept of time and that contributes to the confusion and anxiety many children experience during these three months.